-Discover when to harvest tomatillos for the best flavor and texture.
-Learn how to identify the ideal ripeness, color, and texture, and get ready to enjoy tomatillos in your favorite Mexican recipes including my go-to salsa for breakfast tacos and tostadas!
+Learn when to harvest tomatillos for the best flavor and texture and discover the best tomatillo recipes including tomatillo salsa, tomatillo enchilada sauce, and more!
+Get ready to enjoy tomatillos in your favorite Mexican recipes including my go-to salsa for breakfast tacos and tostadas!

 Tomatillos present an exciting addition to your homegrown produce.
 These small, round fruits, also known as Mexican husk tomatoes or Mexican ground cherries, have a distinct tangy flavor that adds a unique touch to various Mexican dishes including salsas, sauces, and stews.
 With their versatility and nutritional benefits, it’s no wonder tomatillos have been cultivated in Mexico and Central America for thousands of years.
 In this guide, I’ll touch on best practices for harvesting tomatillos at their peak ripeness, their ideal color and texture, and provide delicious recipes to make the most of your tomatillo harvest.